boomer3boom/Exploring-the-Potential-of-Graph-Neural-Networks-based-Methods-for-General-Linear-Program/README.md

 # Exploring Linear Programs with Graphs and AI
+This is a code repository for the attempted survey paper: **Exploring Linear Programs with Graphs and AI**.
+It outlines our experimentation on IPMs-MPNN and the Ensemble Model of SIB and LTP.
+Please refer to the corresponding section. **Please note this paper is not published and was a student attempt during research internship.**

 # IPMs-MPNN
 For those who are interested in our experimentation for IPM-MPNN on the combined dataset that contains: Setcover, Indset, Facilities, and Cauction, please refer to (Qian et al., 2023).
 Our code was a direct replication of theirs except we altered the dataset to contain all four problem type.